 $ mkdir $SPLUNK_HOME/etc/apps/scripts

-- All scripts should be run out of a
+bin/directory.
+All scripts must be run out of a

 bin/directory inside your application directory.